dareoyeleke/ACA_TRENDS/README.md

 -  Higher Plan tiers consistently exhibit steeper price growth.
 Platinum (%) and Gold (%) plans show steeper increases in rates compared to other Plan tiers (Shown in Average Yearly Premium across Tiers).
 Compared to High and Low plans

+### Recommendations
+-  Policy analysts should reweight benchmark plans because of disproportionate inflation in high tiers

 ## 🛠️ Tools Used

 -  Python (Pandas, NumPy)